Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 According to Webster, blending is “fitting or relating harmoniously, to have no perceptible separation.”
-Applying that concept to the blended family led me to believe that our two family units would be able to relate harmoniously and not feel fragmented.
+Applying that concept to blending families led me to believe that our two family units would be able to relate harmoniously and not feel fragmented.

 Webster’s definition may have worked for blending milk, fruit, and ice cream into a milk shake, but we soon found that blending families was much more difficult.
-The children were not as amicable, the parents not as lenient with the spouse’s child as with their own, and ex-spouses often threw a glitch into plans.
+The children were not as amicable.
+The parents are not as lenient with the spouse’s child as with their own, and ex-spouses often threw a glitch into plans.

 Bringing two families together doesn’t necessarily result in a sweet strawberry shake.
 Sometimes the results are more like vinegar and oil.
-The two don’t naturally mix and they have to be shaken up often to combine the flavors into a palatable experience.
+The two don’t naturally mix.
+They have to be shaken up often to combine the flavors into a palatable experience.
 As I speak with many blended families, I continue to hear the same old laments.

 The statements are numerous as the individuals.
 Most family members discover early on that harmony isn’t doled out in as abundant a measure as competition and conflict.